PDXPythonPirates/pyrate-stocks/README.md

 ## **Special Thanks**

-Thank you, Chris Thompson and Matt Phillips for hosting the **Python Pyrates Project Cohort 1**!
+Thank you, Chris Thompson and Matt Phillips, for hosting the **Python Pyrates Project Cohort 1**!
 We greatly appreciate your guidance and support throughout the creation of this app, as well as the opportunity to experience the software lifecycle on a real-world application.

 ## **License**